HanGee/OwaViewer/README.md

 OwaViewer
 =========

-OwaViewer is an utility to simulate environment for running OwaNEXT application.
+OwaViewer is an utility like qmlscene to simulate environment for running OwaNEXT application.
 It aims to make developer to run QML file and OwaNEXT application without actually installing Qt SDK.

 Usage
 -